 The Holistic Counseling Programs work with students from a holistic, social justice, and developmental perspective, and prepares students to sit for the licensure exam for Licensed Mental Health Counselors.
 The Salve Regina University Holistic Counseling program was established in 1987 and was one of the first programs of its kind.
 The holistic counseling programs have expanded through the years to offer a 48-credit program, a 60-credit program, and a Certificate of Advanced Graduate Study (CAGS).
-The 60-credit program was launched in 2017 and combines our 48-credit program and the 12-credit CAGS.
-Within the 60-credit program and the 48-credit program + 12-credit CAGS, students can become eligible for licensure as a mental health counselor.
+The 60-credit program was launched in 2017 and was an updated and expanded version of the 48-credit master's and the 12-credit CAGS.
+By completing either the 60-credit program or the 48-credit program + 12-credit CAGS, graduates can become eligible for licensure as a mental health counselor in the State of Rhode Island.
 Students must look at individual state licensure laws for the most current qualifications.
-There are states where additional elements are required.
+Certain states require additional credits and/or elements, and some states require completion of a 60-credit master's in order to become licensed.